jlviper44/Prismatic-Player/README.md

 3. Extract the files and open the version that matches your operating system

 ##### For Mac
+1. Open Prismatic Player.dmg
-1. To begin, drag Prismatic Player to the folder named 'Drag Prismatic Player Here'
+2. Drag Prismatic Player into the folder named 'Drag Prismatic Player Here'
-2. Navigate to your Applications Folder and open Prismatic Player
+3. Navigate to your Applications Folder and open Prismatic Player

 #### For Windows
 1. To begin, go into the Prismatic Player folder and open Prismatic Player.exe